soldierforus/stURLizer/readme.md

 # stTURLizer
-### a chrome extension to rid query parameters from page urls and links and copy them to the clipboard or open the cleaned link in a new tab
+### a chrome extension to rid query parameters from page URLs and links, copy them to the clipboard, or open the cleaned link in a new tab
 <br/>